How important is informed decision-making to your customers? Voice and choice truly matter, especially to younger markets.

 The finding was simple: customers demand choice.
 They want to consider different products.
 There is a minimum informational bar that must be achieved, or they won’t buy at all.

-We see awareness of ESG driving the same desire for informative decision-making.
+Awareness of ESG is driving the same desire for informative decision-making.
 But now, that awareness goes beyond the nature of the product itself.
 Today, consumers want to know what’s going on behind raw materials sourcing, manufacturing, delivery, returns, and regenerative activities.

 Some of this is softer, such as social transparency into how your company supports minorities.
 Others are becoming firmer, such as legal requirements on provenance emerging in the EU Bloc and championed by Germany’s LKG rollout.